carbon-design-system/carbon/docs/guides/endgame.md

       ship/no-ship criteria
   - [ ] Document these in the endgame issue for the Monday task
 - [ ] Create endgame issue and pin it to the Carbon repo by end of week

-### Week 5: The endgame

-Checklist:

-- [ ] Collect feedback from teams for critical dates
-- [ ] Follow-up and help to coordinate delivery of items
-- [ ] Make determination on ship/no-ship together with endgame team

 #### Templates